Distortion Resilience for Goal-Oriented Semantic Communication: System Model and Fundamentals

 \subsubsection{Compression Model}

-As discussed in Section~\ref{sec:system-model}, we consider a semantic encoder/decoder model, aiming to extract the knowledge and compress the data into compact and structured representations.
-To assess the performance of the semantic encoder/decoder, we use two main features for each user $u$: the compression ratio and the semantic reconstruction rate, denoted as $o_u$ and $\sigma_{\textrm{sem},u}$, respectively.
-Regarding the semantic compression ratio, we employ the deep neural network for data compression \cite{2022-FL-HCFL}, where the compression ratio $o_u$ can be characterized as the ratio between the dimensionality of the latent representation and that of the original data:
+As discussed in Section~\ref{sec:system-model}, we consider a semantic encoder/decoder model that compresses the data into compact and structured representations.
+To assess the performance of the semantic encoder/decoder, we use two main features for each user $u$: the compression ratio and the reconstruction rate, denoted as $o_u$ and $\sigma_{\textrm{sem},u}$, respectively.
+Regarding the compression ratio, we employ the deep neural network (DNN) for data compression \cite{2023-FL-HCFL}, where the compression ratio $o_u$ can be characterized as the ratio between the dimensionality of the data representation and that of the original data: